 Some wonder about magic and miracles.
 I now see miracles and magic everyday!
 Just waking up on this beautiful, blue planet suspended in space and positioned the absolute perfect distance from the sun, to sustain this whole eco-system and to sustain human life – is a miracle.

 And what about considering something as simple as a tiny little seed.
 How does the seed know what to put forth?
 Where did that piece of code come from, to tell it what type of tree it should grow into, the colour and shape of its leaves, the type of fruit it will bear?
-And as a creeper grows, without eyes how does it know which way to grow and in which way it will find something on which it can creep?
 I don’t know much about magic, but this seems like magic to me.

 But above all of this, the most fascinating thing to me is how the beauty of nature and the perfection of it’s natural processes came into being without the help or intervention of a single human being.
 No human to think about it, plan for it, build it or even manage it.
 It doesn’t even need us…but we need it!